Read in:

 Sync the note:

 Click the sync button.
 Open your site — you will see the text.
 Only you can see it because you are logged in as admin.
-Open the site in an incognito window and the page is not accessible.
+Visitors (try an incognito window) see the page title and a sign-in wall, not the content.

 Make the page public: